 Which means that our key underwriting philosophy is to set the rating at a level which means the underwriter can consistently pay claims (over many years) without making a loss.

-The good news for TLC Insurance (and our brokers and clients) is that over 20 years, and more particularly over the last eight years (under the Lloyd’s model), we have achieved a consistent profit for the underwriter.
+The good news for TLC Insurance (and our brokers and clients) is that over 20 years, and more particularly since 2010 (under the Lloyd’s model), we have achieved a consistent profit for the underwriter.

 We have achieved this through: